jdelic/saltshaker/README.md

   * `.consul.service` which is the suffix used by Consul for DNS based "service discovery" (repeat after me: *DNS is not a service discovery protocol*!
 Use Smartstack instead.)

+# Configuration

+## PostgreSQL

+### Accumulators

+The PostgreSQL configuration uses two accumulators that record `database user` pairs (separated by a single space) for the `pg_hba.conf` file.
+These accumulators are called:

+  * `postgresql-hba-md5users-accumulator` and
+  * `postgresql-hba-certusers-accumulator`

+Each line appended to them creates a line in `pg_hba.conf` that is hardcoded to start with `hostssl`, use the PostgreSQL server's internal network and has the authentication method `md5` or `cert`.
+These accumulators are meant for service configuration to automatically add login rights to the database after creating database roles for the service.

+The `filename` attribute for such `file.accumulated` states *must* be set to `{{pillar['postgresql']['hbafile']}}` which is the configuration pillar identifying the `pg_hba.conf` file for the installed version of PostgreSQL in the default cluster.